Vancouver Institute for the Americas: Creation

 Prof. Dr. Knute Buttedahl VP and Chief Financial Officer (CFO);

-Prof. Vito de Candia-Levieux, Director of Learning Systems;
+Prof. Vito de Candia-Levieux,Director of Learning Systems;

 Prof. Lucía Carvajal Berland, Director for VIA Regional Center in Santiago, Chile;

 This team operated jointly with a multidisciplinary team of researchers, writers, faculty and university interns implementing multi-location projects across the Americas and extended to the Asia Pacific region.

 Projects

-Since 1998, VIA's main participation was the introduction of the Digital Process of academic programs.
-VIA's implementations of sustainable education projects were mainly funded by the Canadian International Development Agency (CIDA), impacting the fields of research and professional development for e-learning and the Global Education industry working with UNESCO ASPNet initiatives.
+Since 1998, VIA's main participation has been the introduction of the Digital Process of academic programs.
+VIA's implementations of sustainable education projects were mainly funded by the Canadian International Development Agency (CIDA), impacting the fields of research and professional development for e-learning and the Global Education industry, working with UNESCO ASPNet initiatives.